Related articles

 At a high level, QA teams calibrate to keep graders on the same page.
 Dan Rorke, Customer Success Manager at MaestroQA, points out, “The whole point is to make sure the QA team is aligned with how they’re interpreting the standards for the CX organization.”

-To get started, each grader reviews the same support ticket.
+To get started with the call calibration process, each grader reviews the same support ticket.
 The ticket could be related to a phone call, email conversation, or live chat, although it’s essential to provide graders with the entire transcript regardless of the support channel.
 Graders review the ticket independently and then join a calibration session for a team-wide discussion.

 When choosing a ticket for calibration, there are multiple approaches you can take: